 Patients with certain comorbidities affecting mobility, such as arthritis, could experience difficulty in instilling eyedrops accurately.
-This group of patients may therefore be at a higher risk of developing localised side-effects (and consequently, PAPS) if excess fluid is not properly removed from contact with surrounding skin and hair.^{17, 18}
+This group of patients may therefore be at a higher risk of developing localised side-effects (and consequently, PAPS) if excess fluid is not properly removed from contact with surrounding skin and hair.

 More broadly, populations in the APAC region may be more susceptible to PAPS compared with patients in other parts of the world.
-Periorbital hyperpigmentation is common amongst people of South Asian (Indian) ethnicity, with ophthalmologists noting a higher number of melanocytes in the periocular area of Indian patients.^{24, 26} This is thought to predispose Indian patients to more severe periocular hyperpigmentation from PGA use.26 East Asian patients, however, may be more sensitive to DUES due to a lack of superior sulcus depression, and so cosmetic changes to this ocular region may be more pronounced.8
+Periorbital hyperpigmentation is common amongst people of South Asian (Indian) ethnicity, with ophthalmologists noting a higher number of melanocytes in the periocular area of Indian patients.
+This is thought to predispose Indian patients to more severe periocular hyperpigmentation from PGA use.
+East Asian patients, however, may be more sensitive to DUES due to a lack of superior sulcus depression, and so cosmetic changes to this ocular region may be more pronounced.
+Furthermore, given periorbital fat atrophy induced by PGA use can contribute towards developing TOS, some populations in the APAC region with less periorbital fat at baseline may be more susceptible to TOS, relative to those with more periorbital fat at baseline.